-There are tons of great resources on how you can improve your listening skills, which I recommend that you look into.
+There are tons of great resources on how you can improve your listening skills.
 Almost all the advice highlights the importance of using open body language to express interest and conversational tactics to engage in strategic dialogue, in the case of business relationships, and empathetic skills, in the case of personal relationships.

 However, these superficial strategies will feel disingenuous to others if you lack self-confidence.
 It’s challenging to open our hearts when listening to others when we don’t feel good about ourselves.
-Our minds will wander off and drift towards thoughts about our problems and how to improve our condition, which is perfectly understandable.
+Our minds will wander off and drift towards thoughts about our problems and sense of lack.

 That’s why engaging in a rigorous self-care practice is essential.
-Being heard and understood by another not only heals us but is a vital component of our emotional well-being.
-Our self-care practice must include giving ourselves a safe space with someone that we trust and who is genuinely interested in supporting us and listening to what is in our hearts.
+Our self-care practice should include giving ourselves a safe space with someone that we trust and who is genuinely interested in supporting us.

 Once you’ve filled your own cup, you’ll feel ready to venture out into the world and witness the lives of those that you encounter in your journey.
 Here are five ways that you will stand to benefit from being a good listener: